sysdiglabs/terraform-google-secure-for-cloud/README.md

 A: This error is given by the Terraform GCP provider when an invalid region is used.
 <br/>S: Use one of the available regions https://cloud.google.com/compute/docs/regions-zones/#available

+### Q: Error  because it cannot resolve the address below, "https://-run.googleapis.com/apis/serving.knative.dev"
+A: GCP region was not provided in the provider block

 ### Q: Why do we need `google-beta` provider?